Limited scholarship funds are available for nonadmitted students at Harvard Extension School.

 - Register for your course online

-- Submit the scholarship application form, signed by your school’s principal, before August 6.
-Please note you may submit an email from your school’s principal providing the required information if you are unable to obtain a signature.
+- Submit the scholarship application form, signed by your school’s principal, before January 4.
+Please note that if you are unable to obtain a signature from your school's principal, you may submit an email from your principal providing the required information.
 Please forward your principal’s email along with the application form.

 For more information, call (617) 495-4293.